Record [Of A] Dream [For] Mourning Great Master Yìnguāng [1861-1940 C.E.]

 Thus, I then like this replied, ‘[It] must [be] known [that of the] Bodhisattva’s manifested body [as] Great Master Yìnguāng, his reason, therefore, [for] wanting [to] manifest sickness, [is] none other [than] for admonishing [the] masses, [for] each [and every] one [to] know [that they] themselves [are] in this world [of] Five Defilements [with] evil [and] inferiority.
 [In the] end, [it] is difficult [to] avoid [the] suffering of sickness [and] death, [and they] must also rely [on] mindfulness [of] Buddha, then [with its] inconceivable power, then able [to] ultimately reach [the] goal of departure [from] suffering [to] attain bliss.

 [Note 13: The Great Master’s manifesting of sickness despite being actually free of it is to remind all others who are not free from sickness, that they too must be like him, practise mindfulness of Buddha, just as he, even as a Great Master does.
 What more, most ordinary beings will depart with some form of serious sickness.
-Thus, when well, there should be more sincere practice, to prepare for when sick, when there should be all the more sincere practice.]
+Thus, when well, there should be more sincere practice, to prepare for sickness, when there should be all the more sincere practice.]

 [It] should [be] known [that] ordinary beings’ sicknesses [and] deaths, are [with] confusions [and negative] karma that [are] connected.
 Noble beings’ sicknesses [and] deaths, are [from] compassionate vows as conveyed.
 Sicknesses [and] deaths that [are] connected [to] confusion [and negative] karma, are with pain [and] suffering.
 Sicknesses [and] deaths as conveyed [by] compassionate vows, are greatly not [the] same.